 Examples of how a child may be injured due to somebody else’s negligence which may lead them to make a claim is listed below:

-- Car accident involving a child – If a child has been involved in a road traffic accident, regardless of whether they were a passenger in a vehicle, cycling along the path or on the road, or a pedestrian, if the accident was not their fault, then they can make a claim for compensation.
+- A car accident involving a child – If a child has been involved in a road traffic accident, regardless of whether they were a passenger in a vehicle, cycling along the path or on the road, or a pedestrian, if the accident was not their fault, then they can make a claim for compensation.

 - Child head injury compensation claim – If an accident or incident occurs resulting in a child sustaining a head injury due to no fault of their own, they may well be eligible to make a compensation claim.